Allegheny-Computer-Science-111-F2017/cs111-F2017-lab1-starter/README.md

 Running this command will produce a lot of output that you should carefully inspect.
-If the last line of the output indicates that GatorGrader judges that there are no mistakes in the assignent, then this means that your source code and writing are passing all of the automated checks.
+If the last line of the output indicates that GatorGrader judges that there are no mistakes in the assignment, then this means that your source code and writing are passing all of the automated checks.
 However, if the last line of the output indicates that there are mistakes, then you will need to understand what they are and then try to fix them.